Yuvelir1993/next-clean-architecture/di/README.md

 Glue between UI and backend.
-Allows to choose the right interfaces implementations based on environment:
-- production needs real functionality
-- test needs mocks
+Binds interfaces with the specific implementation, often based on conditions, like env ('prod' or 'test' for mocks)